Nadi Putra

 Pengangkutan Awam Putrajaya Travel & Tours Sdn Bhd dba Nadi Putra is the city bus operator in Putrajaya, the administrative capital of Malaysia, mainly serving Putrajaya city and nearby resident areas.
 Originally established as an agency of Putrajaya Corporation under the Ministry of Federal Territories, it was privatised in 2018.

-Nadi Putra is now operated by RapidKL, the largest city bus operator in Selangor and Kuala Lumpur.
+Nadi Putra is now operated by Rapid KL, the largest city bus operator in Selangor and Kuala Lumpur.

 History

 Established on 20 May 1999 with 14 routes covering almost all of the areas inside Putrajaya, Nadi Putra is the trade name of Putrajaya intra-city bus services and has been in operation since July 1999.
 The bus service was privatised and handed over to GETS Global Berhad in 2018.

 Cashless payment was implemented in January 2018, using Kad Putra; the cards were discontinued two years later in favour of QR code payment.

 All Nadi Putra bus services will be free of charge for Malaysian citizens effective 1 November 2020.
 Some new routes were also being planned at that time, under the Perikatan Nasional government.
 However, use of the Nadi Putra app is still mandatory for contact tracing and citizenship verification.

-From 1st January 2023, Perbadanan Putrajaya revamped the Nadi Putra bus routes in Putrajaya, with the operations transferred to Rapid Bus (RapidKL's primary bus network).
-All routes, except P101 route are no longer free of charge, with payment of RM1 per journey using Touch n' Go cards.
+From 1 January 2023, Perbadanan Putrajaya revamped the Nadi Putra bus routes in Putrajaya, with the operations transferred to Rapid Bus (Rapid KL's primary bus network).
+All routes, except the P101 route, are no longer free of charge, with payment of RM1 per journey using Touch n' Go cards.